BLuckoo/Module_7_Challenge/README.md

    **To do so, the company will have to train a number of its currently employees who are not retiring to be mentors to the new employees who will be replacing the retiring ones.**

    - Using the criteria set by the company, 1,549 employees have been identified as potential mentors.
-This list is summarized below, showing the number of elligible mentors by department and by role.
+This list is summarized below, showing the number of eligible mentors by department and by role.

      ![image](https://user-images.githubusercontent.com/82583576/121759378-6da00780-caf3-11eb-9474-52a530333327.png)

-   - From the tables above, there is a need to potentially review the criteria for elligible mentors as there are a number of positions, especially in the customer service and research departments that do not have any elligible mentors.
+   - From the tables above, there is a need to potentially review the criteria for eligible mentors as there are a number of positions, especially in the customer service and research departments that do not have any eligible mentors.
-   - The average percentage of elligible mentors compared to total number of retiring employees by department amount to 1.7%.
+   - The average percentage of eligible mentors compared to total number of retiring employees by department amount to 1.7%.
 The Human Resources department of Pewlett Hackard will have to decide if that percentage is appropriate or not.

 **To conclude, the Human Resources department at Pewlett Hackard will be very busy going through the data provided and it was a pleasure working with Bobby and the Human Resources team.**